openharmony/docs/en/application-dev/arkts-utils/sync-task-development.md

-# Synchronous Task Development
+# Synchronous Task Development (TaskPool and Worker)

 Synchronous tasks are executed in order among multiple threads.
-For example, as a synchronization primitive, locks prevent data contention.
+Synchronization primitives, such as locks, are used by these tasks for coordination between each other.

-To implement synchronous tasks, you must consider the collaboration and synchronization between multiple threads and ensure the correctness of data and the correct execution of programs.
+To implement synchronous tasks, you must consider the collaboration and synchronization between multiple threads and ensure the correctness of data and program execution.

-If synchronous tasks are independent of each other, you are advised to use **TaskPool**, since it focuses on single independent tasks.
+If synchronous tasks are independent of each other, you are advised to use **TaskPool**, which focuses on single independent tasks.
 For example, a series of imported static methods or methods implemented in singletons are independent.
 If synchronous tasks are associated with each other, use **Worker**, for example, methods implemented in class objects (not singleton class objects).

 ## Using TaskPool to Process Independent Synchronous Tasks

 **TaskPool** is recommended for scheduling independent synchronous tasks.
-Typical synchronous tasks are those using static methods.
+Typical independent synchronous tasks are those using static methods.
 If a unique handle or class object constructed using a singleton points to multiple tasks and these tasks can be used between different worker threads, you can also use **TaskPool**.

 1. Define a concurrency function that internally calls the synchronous methods.